The Fetch (album): Artwork

 In 1969, Roger Dean was involved with the Ronnie Scott organization as an album artist and designer.
 Hoyle and Foster, both in Affinity at that time, were also with the organization, so shared common ground.
-When working on The Fetch forty four years later, it seemed natural to ask Dean if he was interested in producing the cover art for the album.
+When they're working on The Fetch forty four years later, it seemed natural to ask Dean if he was interested in producing the cover art for the album.
 The cover art, finished at the last moment, required a final all night effort by the Angel Air production team.

 "Ronnie Scott asked me to paint my first ever album cover in 1968", recalls Dean, "the year I left college (RCA).
 I was designing the seating for his discotheque at the time and he was looking through my sketch book.
 Ronnie Scott went on to ask me to design album covers for quite a few bands, but never Affinity, which was a pity because I really liked their music.
 Keef (Keith MacMillan) did a very good job of their [album] cover but I like nearly everybody who saw it wrongly assumed the photo on the cover was Linda, she recently informed me that it was not!
 So when Linda and Mo asked me, I was very pleased to work on The Fetch, I loved the title and the music.
 The definition of Fetch gave me a lot of scope.
 I wanted to take the notion of a wraith out of the human and personal into something architectural and landscape in scale.
 Something that was moving and ethereal but that gave the sense that you could walk around and explore but to not loose all the sinister qualities of the Fetch."